Mecca: Economy

-The Meccan economy has been heavily dependent on pilgrimages coming for Umrah and Hajj.
-Income generated through pilgrims not only powers the Meccan economy but has historically had far-reaching effects on the economy of the entire Arabian Peninsula.
-The income was generated in a number of ways.
-One method was taxing the pilgrims.
-Taxes were especially increased during the Great Depression, and many of these taxes existed to as late as 1972.
-Another way the Hajj generates income is through services to pilgrims.
-For example, the Saudi flag carrier, Saudia, generates 12% of its income from the pilgrimage.
+The Meccan economy is heavily dependent on pilgrimages coming for Umrah and Hajj.
+Income generated through pilgrimage also has far-reaching effects on the economy of the entire Arabian Peninsula.

+Methods of income generation

+Taxes

+Taxes on pilgrims were increased during the Great Depression, many of which existed to as late as 1972.

+Services

+The Saudi flag carrier Saudia generates 12% of its income from the pilgrimage.
 Fares paid by pilgrims to reach Mecca by land also generate income; as do the hotels and lodging companies that house them.
 The city takes in more than $100 million, while the Saudi government spends about $50 million on services for the Hajj.
 There are some industries and factories in the city, but Mecca no longer plays a major role in Saudi Arabia's economy, which is mainly based on oil exports.
 The few industries operating in Mecca include textiles, furniture, and utensils.
 The majority of the economy is service-oriented.